dmartinol/application-exporter/README.md

 ```
 ./bin/inventory-exporter-darwin-amd64
 ```
-Note: the actual file name might change depending on the actual target machine and OC.
+Note: the file name might change depending on the actual target machine and OC.

 All the [command line arguments](#command-line-arguments) and [environment variables](#environment-variables) described before are also applicable.